Rhythm1821/CNN-Image-Classification/README.md

 * Downloaded happy and sad images from Google and stored them separately.
 * Zipped the image folders and hosted them on a GitHub repository.
-* In the Colab environment, wrote a python script to unzipped the data.
+* In the Colab environment, wrote a python script to unzip the data.
 * The dataset was labeled using TensorFlow.
 * Images with a size less than 10KB were removed to improve data quality.
 * A deep CNN model was constructed, utilizing TensorFlow and Keras.